 Change Your Mind is a student-run anti-stigma mental health group.
 Their goal is to raise awareness of mental health issues and to challenge stereotypes surrounding mental illness.

 “We run a series of events throughout the year that fall into two categories: awareness and de-stress activities,” explained Rebekah Howlett, the president of Change Your Mind.
-They offer biweekly peer support groups as well as helping out with the therapy dogs that the Wellness Centre organizes for students.
+They help out with the therapy dogs that the Wellness Centre organizes for students.